 I sighed and shriveled.
 Focus!
 Time was running out.
 I desperately needed a break.
 I desperately needed luck.
 And I desperately needed time.
 Time to activate the invisible neuro transmitters etched onto my retina, but he had never given me enough time.

 Catatonia would set in when pain exceeded my tolerance thresholds, and he would inject me with dopamine to bring me back.
 Then the questioning would resume again.
 And with it, the searing pain.
-Pain - which flowed seamlessly into my head through the cold steel and did not let me concentrate.
+Pain - which flowed seamlessly into my head through the Cold Steel and did not let me concentrate.

 I was almost broken, but that worried him too.
 Vegetables can’t answer questions.
 He had to give me time.
-Time enough to let me comprehend his questions and answer him.
+Time enough to let me comprehend his questions and answer them.
 But never enough to let me concentrate and activate my defenses.